lukeorth/lugo/lugo/content/posts/maze-generation.md

 ## Representing the Walls

-Those who have seen Shiffman's series may recall his use of boolean arrays to represent cell walls---similar to this:
+Those who've seen Shiffman's series may recall his use of boolean arrays to represent cell walls---similar to this:

 {{< highlight javascript >}}
 walls = [true, true, true, true]    // top, right, bottom, left